 Writers’ biggest time management struggles

 Writers’ obstacles to using time more effectively fall into these categories:

 - Balance – Meeting current deadlines and marketing to existing and new clients to keep work coming in.

 - Focus – Switching from task to task or project to project without getting distracted.

 - Expectations – Creating realistic expectations for how much can be accomplished in an an hour, day, week or month – so you don’t take on too much and feel overloaded or too little and not be able to pay the bills.
-“I yo-yo between saying yes too much or too little,” says Boston freelancer Susan Johnston.
+“I yo-yo between saying yes too much or too little,” says Boston freelancer Susan Johnston, who participated in the chat.
 “Things fall through so sometimes I end up with the right workload.”

 - Flexibility – Staying loose enough to deal with the unforeseen circumstances that inevitably crop up while maintaining enough structure to finish projects on deadline.
 “Someone asked, ‘What’s your typical day like?’
 San Diego freelancer Louise Julig says.
 “I said, ‘What’s a typical day?’”

 - Multitasking – Working on multiple projects simultaneously, a normal part of a freelancer’s life.

 Writers say they use a wide range of strategies to stay productive.
 Here are some suggestions they made during the chat:

 1. Turn off distractions.